JohnStarich/ee461l/docs/hw3.md

 ### System testing for both UI and API repo

-We perform system testing by utilizing out automated build pipeline in Jenkins:
+We perform system testing (regression testing) by utilizing out automated build pipeline in Jenkins:

 * Used to create a checkpoint for the merging of all our work.
-* Works with Github so any time we want to merge code to master a build is triggered.
+* Works with Github so any time we want to merge code to master a build is triggered and all of our tests are run.
+If any tests fail, the pull request cannot be merged.
 * We each had to make pull requests and ensure our code didn’t break the app all together.
 * Then the team reviews the request, comments on style and techniques, and ensures the checks pass.
 * After review the code is merged to master.